smitham50/dominion-frontend/README.md

 ### Game End

 The game ends when all of the Province cards have been bought or when any 3 supply piles are empty.
 The player with the most victory points at the end of the game wins.

+### Game Reset

+You can reset the game at any time by refreshing the browser.